tfoethetfoe/TFOEs-Cool-Plugin-Template/README.md

 - Download the source code
 - Change your `<GamePath>` (Gorilla Tag directory) in `Directory.Build.props` if required
 - Remove and re-add the TFOE's Cool Menu dependency if required
-- Change the plugin namespace by right clicking `StupidPlugin` at the top of your Solution Explorer (.csproj, the one with C# next to it), renaming it, then syncing the namespaces
+- Change the plugin namespace by right clicking `TFOEsCoolPlugin` at the top of your Solution Explorer (.csproj, the one with C# next to it), renaming it, then syncing the namespaces
 - Change the plugin name and description in `Plugin.cs`
+- Add the mods you like in `PluginMods.cs`
-- Edit the plugin methods following their provided descriptions
+- Edit the plugin methods, names and descriptions in `Plugin.cs`
 - Build with `Ctrl` + `Shift` + `B`, it will get put in your custom plugins folder automatically "# TFOEs-Cool-Plugin-Template"